 While big picture views are important, so are specific level views.

 Goal: to detect major problems and fix these as early as possible.

 Through this specific lens, we can understand trends for overall application health, the most concerning areas as well as cost and activity metrics.

 Goal: to understand the specific resource’s health, performance, costs, and associated problems.

 Given this is a place where developers spend most of their time, it’s one of the most important views to include in your strategy.
-Looking at a Lambda resource, for example, there are multiple areas to analyze: invocations, errors, cost, cold starts, and memory usage.
+Looking at a Lambda resource, for example, there are multiple areas to analyze: invocations, errors, cost, cold starts, memory usage, and cost.
 We need to be able to drill down into anomalies, and past and present errors in order to improve and better align with best practices.
 Here is how Dashbird does this: